ArKaNeMaN/auto-comment-blocks/README.md

 Provides block comment completion for Javadoc-style multi-line comments and single-line comment blocks for most officially supported languages.

+## Changes at 1.1.0 version by ArKaNeMaN

+- Add amxxpawn language support.

 ## MAJOR CHANGES IN 1.0 UPDATE (Please Read)

 A lot has changed in this update.
 Please open issues for any bugs you encounter.